bmershon/image-sources/README.md

 image_sources.extend(scene);
 ```

-To build *image_sources.js* (the extension this assignment tasks students with creating), we follow the next few steps.
+To build *main/image_sources.js* (the functionality this assignment tasks students with creating), we follow the next few steps.

 In the root directory, install all required dependencies as specified in *package.json* by running: